 - Salt

-How to Make No Knead Breadsticks
+How to make Olive Garden Breadsticks

 In a large bowl, whisk together flour, yeast, sugar, and salt.
 Then we will add in water and oil, stirring until combined.
 The dough will look shaggy, don’t worry about kneading it.
 Below is a photo of the dough prior to the dough rising.